Celebrating 57 Years of Service!

 Stops Include

 Poland’s capital is a powerful gateway into Jewish history.
 In Warsaw, we explore centuries of vibrant Jewish life alongside sites that bear witness to the destruction of the Holocaust and the city’s remarkable postwar rebirth.
+Highlights include visits to the POLIN Museum and the historic Warsaw Ghetto, offering a deeper understanding of both heritage and resilience.

 Lublin